maranomynet/mithril-mu/README.md

 };
 ```

+In which `div.box` will alert first 'Hi all!' and then 'Hello World!' when clicked, and the `<input>` will automatically have the value `ctrl.inputText`, and update it on input.

 **Notes:**

  1. The transformed attribute is removed from the virtual element's `attrs` map to keep the rendered DOM as clean as possible.
 If you do want the attribute to appear in the DOM, you must explicitly add it back to the `attrs` object – like so: